-The department developed the proposed rules by including the opportunity for any member of the public, including applicants and registrants, to take part in an open rules work group meeting.
-Some members of the public may work in a small business, but members of the public were not involved in the development of the rules as representatives of small businesses.
+The department worked with the Michigan Task Force on Physician's Assistants in the development of the proposed rules.
+The task force is composed of professional and public members.
+Some members of the task force may work in a small business, but the members were not involved in the development of the rules as representatives of small businesses.